-To help people with traumatic nightmares to get a more restful night's sleep.
-Initially, we are focused on people with PTSD, often military veterans.
-We won't rest until those with PTSD do.
+The NightWare mission is to help people with traumatic nightmares get a more restful night's sleep.
+We won't rest until those with PTSD can.

-NightWare is an FDA—compliant medical device using a proprietary application on an Apple Watch that helps people suffering from traumatic nightmares to get a more restful night's sleep.
-It is a wearable technology that learns your sleep patterns and customizes a treatment for each individual, interrupting nightmares so you can get an uninterrupted night's sleep.
-The company was founded in 2015 and is currently seeking FDA clearance for commercial sales as a medical device.
+NightWare is an FDA—compliant medical device using a proprietary application on an Apple Watch® that helps people suffering from traumatic nightmares get a more restful night's sleep.
+It is a wearable technology that learns sleep patterns and customizes a treatment for each individual, interrupting nightmares so wearers can get an uninterrupted night's sleep.
+The company was founded in 2015.